Beasty002/CSS-Practice/Readme.md

 ## Borders

-- Border properties (width, style, color).
+- Border properties (width, style, color).✅
-- Border-radius for rounded corners.
+- Border-radius for rounded corners.✅
-- Border-image for using images as borders.
+- Border-image for using images as borders.✅

 ## Transformations and Transitions